yuanshunning/pickit-docs/docs/documentation/pattern/detection-pickit-pattern.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the detection engine Flex it is important that each cluster represents a different object, see  `Detection: Pick-it Flex <https://support.pickit3d.com/article/160-detection-pick-it-flex>`__ for more information about the Flex engine.
+In the detection engine Flex it is important that each cluster represents a different object, see  `Detection: Pickit Flex <https://support.pickit3d.com/article/160-detection-pick-it-flex>`__ for more information about the Flex engine.
 For the Pattern engine one cluster can contain multiple objects, but the sides of the cluster needs